hakonrossebo/elm-packagehelper/README.md

 # ElmDocs

 The intention with this project is to provide offline docs to be used in Elm Repl.
+By importing this package into the REPL, you can search for all available Elm packages offline.

 The project consist of an Elm package to be used in REPL and a F# project to download all latest packages to a cache.
+The package is generated with the latest packages frequently and hopefully on a daily basis soon.

 ## Usage